 "I already have pets and they might not get along": When the foster animal first comes home, it should be kept separate as it adjusts to the new sounds, smells and sights.
 Of course your pets will know another animal has arrived, but they will begin to slowly accept the foster if introductions are done appropriately, slowly and safely.
 There are products such as Feliway Comfort Zone diffusers and Rescue Remedy flower essences that can ease anxiety with the transition.
 In addition, The Oasis Animal Sanctuary is always available to provide support and guidance to make the integration less stressful.
 Remember, socialized animals are much more likely to be adopted because many families have multiple pets.

 "I might get attached": Chances are, if you are considering fostering, you are already a kind, compassionate person who loves animals and is concerned for animal welfare.
 Getting attached is a natural human response.
 When it comes time for the animal to transition to its forever home, you may feel brokenhearted, but this feeling is temporary.
 The feeling will pass shortly after you realize how you have positively affected the life of the animal, giving it a second chance to find a forever home with someone who will love it just as much as you did.
 You are a helping the animal along its journey through life.
 The happiness that this pet will bring to its new family is priceless.

 While fostering can be difficult at times due to the transitions early on, and the emotional goodbyes during the adoption process, keep in mind the higher cause and broader picture.
 Fostering is about being of service to the animal and can be an extremely rewarding experience.

-If you are interested in opening up your heart and home to an animal in need, please complete our foster application found below and someone from our organization will be in touch to get you started.
+If you are interested in opening up your heart and home to an animal in need, please complete our foster application found below.
+The form can be mailed or emailed to the addresses found here.
+Someone will be in touch with you when your application is reviewed.